soffes/blog/posts/2009-02-19-iphone-plist-tutorial.markdown

 tags: [development, iphone, plist]
 ---

-**Update 03/03/12:** *Please don't listen to this.* Using JSON is highly preferred over Plists these days since JSON parsers have come a long way in speed.
+**Update 03/03/12:** ==Please don't listen to this.== Using JSON is highly preferred over Plists these days since JSON parsers have come a long way in speed.
 They are actually faster than binary plists now (which is nuts).
 Anyway, please, please, please don't use plists for your API.
-Generating them is slow and unreliable. *You should use JSON.
-Period.*
+Generating them is slow and unreliable. ==You should use JSON.
+Period.==

 ---